 - Strong industry connections

-- Top-ranked engineering programs
+- Top-ranked engineering programmes

 - Vibrant student life in Munich